marshallthomas47/mbta/MBTA_calculations.md

 -   For this analysis, I used data available from the MBTA API.
 -   I compared July-September of 2016 to the same time in 2017.
 -   I focused on rush hour traffic (6:00 AM - 10:00 AM; 4:00 PM - 8:00 PM).
 -   I used the longest possible trip queries for each line.
 Practically, this meant querying from the first station to the second-to-last station, so these transit times are one station short of end-to-end.
+For example, Ashmont northbound is from Ashmont to Davis; while the Orange line southbound is from Oak Grove to Green Street.

 ### Delays by train line